igmain2024/noor1/content/md/blog/first-post.md

+# First Post | Griffen's Web Portfolio
-# My First Blog Post!
+My First Blog Post!
 ## 6-13-22
 A short story of why I wanted to make this website, and the process involved.
 ### It's official!